COMM 1000. Foundations of Human Communication, Culture and Society. 3 cr. hrs.

 COMM 1050.
 Communication Pathways.
 1 cr. hr.

 Provide opportunities for academic and professional development for students in Communication.
-Topics include student success strategies, finding the right major and minor, internships, networking, career planning, portfolio development, study abroad, etc.
+Topics include: student success strategies, finding the right major and minor, internships, networking, career planning, portfolio development, study abroad, etc. Required of all new freshmen in the College of Communication.

 COMM 1100.
 Contemporary Presentation.
 3 cr. hrs.